datnguyenzzz/nogodb/lib/go-sstable/README.md

 size:   int64
 ```

-A `metaindex` blockData contains one entry for every meta blockData, where the key is the name of the meta blockData
+A `metaindex` block contains one entry for every meta block, where the key is the name of the meta block
-and the value is a BlockHandle pointing to that meta blockData.
+and the value is a BlockHandle pointing to that meta block.
 ```
 filterKey        : BlockHandle(FilterBlock)
 2ndLevelIndexKey : BlockHandle(2ndLevelIndex)
 ```

-Each blockData consists of some data and a 5 byte trailer: a 1 byte blockData type and a
+Each block consists of some data and a 5 byte trailer: a 1 byte block type and a
 4 byte checksum.
 The checksum is computed over the compressed data and the first
-byte of the trailer (i.e. the blockData type), and is serialized as little-endian.
+byte of the trailer (i.e. the block type), and is serialized as little-endian.
-The blockData type gives the per-blockData compression used; each blockData is compressed
+The block type gives the per-block compression used; each block is compressed
 independently

-Illustration of a physical blockData trailer:
+Illustration of a physical block trailer:
 ```
 +---------------------------+-------------------+
 | compression type (1-byte) | checksum (4-byte) |